Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 — Agile Manifesto

-Agile practitioners are required to welcome change, even when it’s late in the process; there is no mention of risk, risk management, or mitigation plans.
+Agile practitioners are required to welcome change, even when it occurs late in the process; however, there’s no mention of risk, risk management, or mitigation plans.

 The issue is that Agile is not always applicable, and even if you are applying Agile, it is not wise to assume all risks.
-This statement is even truer when you have large programs with multiple streams and coordinated activities.
+This statement is even more accurate when you have large programs with multiple streams and coordinated activities.

 The interdependencies between the different streams can be very strong for such projects, making them highly sensitive to potential threats.
 In such cases, an adverse event in one stream may soon cascade upstream, downstream, or sideways with devastating effects.